Support group: Management by peers or professionals

 A self-help support group is fully organized and managed by its members, who are commonly volunteers and have personal experience in the subject of the group's focus.
 These groups may also be referred to as fellowships, peer support groups, lay organizations, mutual help groups, or mutual aid self-help groups.
 Most common are 12-step groups such as Alcoholics Anonymous and self-help groups for mental health.

 Professionally operated support groups are facilitated by professionals who most often do not share the problem of the members, such as social workers, psychologists, or members of the clergy.
-The facilitator controls discussions and provides other managerial service.
+The facilitator controls discussions and provides other managerial services.
 Such professionally operated groups are often found in institutional settings, including hospitals, drug-treatment centers and correctional facilities.
 These types of support groups may run for a specified period of time, and an attendance fee is sometimes charged.

 Types

 In the case of a disease, an identity or a pre-disposition, for example, a support group will provide information, act as a clearing-house for experiences, and may serve as a public relations voice for affected people, other members, and their families.
-Groups for high IQ or LGBTQIA+ individuals, for example, differ in their inclusivity, but both connect people on the basis of identity or pre-disposition.

 For more temporary concerns, such as bereavement or episodic medical conditions, a support group may veer more towards helping those involved to overcome or push through their condition/experience.

 Some support groups and conditions for which such groups may be formed are: